 Snorkeling map of Bohol and Panglao

-Here you can get an idea of where the snorkeling spots in Bohol and Panglao we’ve mentioned are located.
+Here’s a map showing where the snorkeling spots we’ve mentioned in Bohol and Panglao are located.
 We’ve also included the accommodation suggestions.

 We hope this roundup of snorkeling spots in Bohol and Panglao has helped you.
-We’re sure you’re going to enjoy them a lot.
+We’re sure you’re going to love them.
 Remember that in our Bohol Guide you have everything you need to enjoy your stay on the island.

-If you have any questions or suggestions, we’ll be happy to read you in the comments.
+If you have any questions or suggestions, we’ll be happy to hear from you in the comments.